 As the Collaborative Applicant/Unified Funding Agency for the Springfield-Hampden County CoC, the City oversees and participates in the CoC's coordinated entry system (CES), where homeless persons and families are assessed, prioritized, and referred to housing and other services.
 Households with high needs and youth/young adults are assigned to housing navigators, who assist individuals and young families with the collection needed documents, applying for housing, and completing move-in tasks.
 The City will use CDBG funds as match for the CoC grant to support staff participation in CES.
 As part of CES, the CoC uses a "by-name" list to focus efforts on people with the longest histories of homelessness and the highest service needs for priority.
 The City will support this work by providing CDBG funds as match for the CoC grant to support the Homeless Management Information System (HMIS) which makes maintenance and use of the by-name list possible.

-The City will use ESG funds to support rapid rehousing, which provides rental assistance to homeless households with fewer barriers, to quickly access housing.
+The City will use ESG funds to support rapid rehousing, which provides rental assistance to homeless households to quickly access housing.
 The ESG funds will supplement CoC and private rapid rehousing funds.
 The City will also use HOPWA funds to support move-in assistance for people who are homeless and living with HIV/AIDS, in order to enable this population to access housing quickly.

 The City will use HOME funds to fund supportive housing for persons who have experienced homelessness and need assistance to prevent repeated homelessness for the households.
 HOME will fund tenant-based rental assistance (TBRA), which will be matched with support services for people with high service needs or young adults.
 The City will also use HOPWA funds to provide permanent supportive housing to homeless persons who have HIV/AIDS.

 Springfield, in collaboration with the CoC, will continue its participation in several initiatives working to prevent and end homelessness.
 The CoC is a member of the Built for Zero campaign, a national initiative and learning community that uses data and best practices to locate, assess, and house every homeless veteran and chronically homelessness person.
 The CoC was awarded a Youth Homelessness Demonstration Program (YHDP) grant in 2019, which is supporting community-wide planning and new programs directed toward preventing and ending homelessness among youth and young adults, ages 25 and younger.
-These initiatives drive collaboration and the use of best practices among all providers responding to homelessness in the City.

-Help low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families who are likely to become homeless after being discharged from a publicly funded institution or system of care, or who are receiving assistance from public and private agencies that address housing, health, social services, employment, education or youth needs The CoC's coordinates with publicly-funded institutions of care via CES to plan for housing needs after people are dismissed from care.
-This coordination is fully implemented among local hospital emergency rooms and the local systems for people involuntarily committed for treatment for a life-threatening level of substance use.
+Help low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families who are likely to become homeless after being discharged from a publicly funded institution or system of care, or who are receiving assistance from public and private agencies that address housing, health, social services, employment, education or youth needs

-The City collaborates with local hospitals and the Hampden County Sheriff's department to share data in an effort to better identify people who overlap though the healthcare/corrections/homelessness system, and create better pathways and housing options for this population.
+The CoC's coordinates with publicly-funded institutions of care via CES to plan for housing needs after people are dismissed from care.
+This coordination is most developed with hospital emergency rooms and the local system for people involuntarily committed for treatment for a life-threatening level of substance use.
+The City is currently collaborating with local hospitals and the Hampden County Sheriff's department to share data in an effort to better identify people who overlap though the healthcare/corrections/homelessness system, and create better pathways and housing options for this population.